croarty/jsonsql/COMPLEX-WHERE-EXAMPLES.md

   - `_` - Matches exactly one character
 - `NOT LIKE` - Negated pattern matching

+### Null Checking
+- `IS NULL` - Check if field is null or missing
+- `IS NOT NULL` - Check if field has a value
+  - **Note:** Both missing fields and explicitly null fields are treated as NULL

 ### Grouping
 - `()` - Parentheses for grouping and precedence